carljduff/weather-app/pseudocode.md

 ## Procedures
 1. When the page is first loaded, the top section will appear.
-2. Make sure user input is valid for zipcode.
+2. User will input zip code: ensure this zipcode is five digits and a number.
 3. Make a function for the button when clicked to call API.
 4. If data is received, get data from API and display bottom section after it's been loaded:
 * Display information from API
 * City
-* Temperature to K|F|C (Create functions to get different temps if they're all not given.)
+* Temperature to K|F|C
 * Condition
 * Other info to display image/etc
 5. If there's an error, display an Error message in the module.